 Cocking a crossbow by hand is less time-consuming.
 Another perk of this method is that no tools are needed to perform the function.
 Just keep the front of the crossbow on the ground.
 Lean and touch the strings.
 While doing so, you have to keep your feet in the stirrups.
 Now by using both hands, hold and lift the wire.
 Here, you must be careful to evenly pull the rope over the barrel.
 Otherwise, the thread will fix unevenly.

-What are other effective methods for a pull back of a crossbow?
+3 other effective methods to pull back a crossbow:

 Several methods and devices are helpful in pull-back a crossbow.
-Therefore, the following are some devices that you can use to easily pull back a crossbow.
+The following are some devices that you can use to make the process easier:

 - Cock rope

 These devices help to prevent shoulder injuries while pulling the rope back.
 It also reduces pressure on the arms and legs and is helpful in the safe and comfortable pull-back of a crossbow.
 In this guide, I have elaborated on them one by one.
 So, continue reading the article.

 One of the favorite ways to cock the crossbow is using the rope.
 This cock rope acts as a pulley system.
 It has two hooks that aid in pulling the weight.
 Place one of the hooks in the cocking groove and another one in the string of the crossbow.
 Avoid the extra length of the rope, as it can cause a dry fire.
 If you want to shorten the length, try to put a knot at an end.